-The Skane University Hospital is one hospital located in the neighbor cities of Malmö and Lund with national specialist function for 5 cancer types and regional responsibilities for treatment of rare cancers and complex cases from the south Sweden health care region with a population of 1.8 million.
+The Skane University Hospital is located at two sites in the neighboring cities of Malmö and Lund.
+It has national specialist responsibility for 5 cancer types and regional responsibilities for treatment of rare cancers and other complex diseases in the south Sweden healthcare region, which has a population of 1.8 million.

-The Skane University Hospital hosts the South Sweden Cancer Centre that delivers and develops cancer care through expertise that links specialities and professions as well as health care and academia.
-The centre represents a regional and national competence centre with the patient at the core of the operations, which is reflected in patient involvement, quality focus and continuous work to ensure and improve coherent cancer processes.
-We acknowledge the need to integrate research in the everyday clinic with methods that range from basic research to epidemiology and clinical trials and strive at active research collaborations from prevention to rehabilitation and palliative care.
-Within our University Hospital system, the CCC structure is developed to promote continuous improvement and international networking and benchmarking.
+The Skane University Hospital hosts the South Sweden Cancer Centre that delivers and develops cancer care through expertise that links different specialities and professions together as well as healthcare and academia.
+The centre is a regional and national competence centre operating with a strong patient focus, which is reflected in patient involvement, quality focus and continuous work to ensure and improve coherent cancer processes.
+We acknowledge the need to integrate research in everyday clinical work with methods that range from basic research to epidemiology and clinical trials and encourage active research collaborations in areas spanning from prevention to rehabilitation and palliative care.
+Within our University Hospital system, the CCC structure is developed to promote continuous improvement as well as international networking and benchmarking.
+Education for all categories of healthcare professionals is another very important mission for Skane University Hospital.
+For developing our healthcare we strive for evidence based medicine in all medical processes, and hosting the Cochrane Sweden Centre since May 2017, we have standardised procedures for knowledge transfer and implementation.

-The Hospital, founded in 1768, and the University, funded in 1666, have a long tradition of clinicalacademic partnership and the proximity between these institutions promotes collaboration.
-Cancer research is strong at the Lund University with research facilities within and in close association with the Hospital.
+The Hospital, founded in 1768, and the University, founded in 1666, have a long tradition of clinical-academic partnerships and the proximity between these institutions promotes collaboration.
+Cancer research is strong at Lund University with research facilities within and in close association with the Hospital.
 Shared physician-research positions are common and systems are in place to promote young investigators involved in cancer research.
-The Skane University Hospital is one of the largest cancer-treating hospitals in the Nordic countries with 8000 cancer patients treated annually, 61000 fractions of radiation treatment administered and 140 specialists in oncology and hemathology.
-A phase I-IV clinical research unit with 20 research nurses is available.
+The Skane University Hospital is one of the largest cancer-treating hospitals in the Nordic countries with 8000 cancer patients treated and 68 000 fractions of radiation treatment administered annually, and 140 specialists in oncology and hematology.
+A phase HV clinical research unit with 20 research nurses is available.
+The centre develops diagnostics and treatments in national and international collaborations and monitors outcome based on online and updated quality performance measures from some 30 cancer type-specific registers.
+Multidisciplinarity is strongly encouraged with 25 weekly multidisciplinary treatment conferences, several of which are video-based and include the entire healthcare region.

-the set of the set of The centre develops diagnostics and treatments in national and international collaborations and monitors outcome based on online and updated quality performance measures from some 30 cancer type-specific registers.
-Multidisciplinarity is strongly encouraged with 25 weekly multidisciplinary 5treatment conferences, several of which are video-based and include the entire health care region.
-Cancer registration is performed on a population-basis under the responsibility from the Regional Cancer Centre, which is a partner within the South Sweden Cancer Centre.
+Cancer registration is performed on a population-basis under the responsibility of the Regional Cancer Centre South, which is a partner within the South Sweden Cancer Centre.
+Skane University Hospital is run by Region Skane. the administrative body of Skane.

 The Skane University Hospital and the Lund University closely collaborate around cancer research, and the proximity and shared academic-clinic positions represent key success factors for the centre's research.
-The overall goals are defined by the vision of the medical faculty and within the regional cancer plan, which defines the following specific goals:
+The overall goals are defined by the vision of the Faculty of Medicine and in the regional cancer plan, which defines the following specific